-They ensure you get your daily, weekly and monthly tasks completed on time, keep track of tasks and deadlines, while ensuring it done correctly this is why is a Checklist important.
-With all steps documented you can make sure steps aren’t missed in any process as they are the guide to guarantee it is completed perfectly every time.
+They ensure you get your daily, weekly and monthly tasks completed on time, keep track of tasks and deadlines while ensuring it done correctly this is why is a Checklist important.
+With all steps documented, you can make sure steps aren’t missed in any process as they are the guide to guarantee it is completed perfectly every time.

 You can use a checklist in the following situations:

 Does the running of your business include several repetitive tasks?
 If there’s no guidance or procedure in place it’s possible for some of the steps in the process to get forgotten.
 It could be because a person is distracted or they’ve simply forgotten.
 When something gets forgotten it’s much harder to recover than if they’d completed the task right in the first place.
-A checklist can reduce this type of mistake.
+A checklist or checklist software can reduce this type of mistake.
 There are a number of other advantages for your business.

 Simple and easy to use and very effective in ensuring you complete all the steps.

 Check off the items as you do them to see progress and identify items missed or falling behind on.

 Helps you stay on top of your priority tasks.